TumainiC/ai_development_workflow/README.md

 This repository contains a comprehensive solution to the AI Development Workflow assignment, demonstrating the complete lifecycle of developing, deploying, and maintaining a machine learning system in healthcare.

-**Problem Statement:** Develop an AI system to predict hospital readmission risk within 30 days of discharge, enabling proactive interventions to improve patient outcomes and reduce healthcare costs.
+**Problem Statement:** Develop an AI system to predict hospital adimission risk within 30 days of discharge, enabling pro-active interventions to improve patient outcomes and reduce healthcare costs.

 **Key Objectives:**
 - Achieve ≥85% recall (sensitivity) for identifying high-risk patients
 - Maintain fairness across demographic groups (<5% disparity)
-- Ensure HIPAA compliance and clinical interpretability
+- Ensure HIPAA ( health insurance portability and accountability act) compliance and clinical interpretability
 - Deploy an actionable system integrated with hospital workflows

 ---